missoma-tech/frontend-task/README.md

 6. Check the JSON data for errors
 7. Don't spend more than 2 hours on this task, if you have questions, please contact your recruiter
 8. Be prepared talk about your implementation choices
 9. You do not need to create a Shopify website to complete this task.
-A simple one pager will suffice.
+A simple one-pager will suffice.

 # Product Data